 - confirm the scope of certification

 - check PRP’s, OPRP’s, HACCP, legislative compliance and customer requirements

-- produce a report that identifies any non-compliance or potential for non-compliance and agree a corrective action plan if required.
+- produce a report that identifies any non-compliance or potential for non-compliance and agree a corrective action plan if required

-- produce an assessment plan and confirm a date for the Stage 2 assessment visit.
+- produce an assessment plan and confirm a date for the Stage 2 assessment visit

 - undertake sample audits of the processes and activities defined in the scope of assessment including production methods, controls, PRP’s, HACCP plans and procedures, as well as test your personnel’s skills and knowledge in food safety as well as practical application

 - document how the system complies with the standard